Carnagion/dissertation/proposal/proposal.typ

     )
 })

-This plan also includes gaps after the implementations of the rolling window and mathematical programming, and towards the very end just before the Easter break, where no work other than writing documents and analysing the algorithms is carried out.
+This plan also includes gaps after the implementations of the rolling window and mathematical programming, and towards the very end just before the Easter break.
 This attempts to account for unexpected delays to the schedule such as underestimation of the time or work involved, slowdown due to Christmas break and exams, or unforseen issues in the implementations.

 = References

-// TODO: Add citations where needed
+#bibliography("references.yml", title: none)